 We invite your children to be a part of our theme-based, project-oriented, student-driven, fun-focused program that is like no other!

 Enrollment in ASPire is for the full year, and students can be enrolled for the full five days per week or for one, two, three, or four days.
 In addition, two pick-up options are available, 5 p.m. or 6 p.m., and students may attend ASPire on a drop-in basis for $35 (5 p.m. pick up) or for $40 (6 p.m. pick up).
 Early Childhood Program families can select the "Drop-in for ECP" option at registration.

 Students in grades K-5 who live in Center City may wish to drop into the Late Day after-school program that takes place at GFS's campus in the Curtis Building located at 601 Walnut Street.
 To get from GFS's Germantown campus to our new Center City campus, students in grades 1-6 must first sign up to ride the Philadelphia School District buses.
 Kindergarten students are not permitted to ride on the Philadelphia School District buses, and can take the Center City 1 Shuttle (private transportation) to the Curtis Center.
 Email us to arrange a drop-in.

 To register for ASPire, please click here.

-Exclusively for Middle School students, Middle School After School (MSAS) takes place every afternoon from dismissal until 6 p.m.
+Exclusively for Middle School students, the Middle School After School (MSAS) program takes place every afternoon from dismissal until 6 p.m.

 MSAS offers participants both a place where they can work on and receive assistance with homework (the Friends Free Library) and a more relaxed space (the cafeteria) where they can gather to work collaboratively on activities such as preparing second snack for ASPire, creating items that can be sold to raise funds for local institutions, and engaging in group games designed to foster a stronger connection among MSAS participants.